GsTYPO3/core-patches/README.md

 composer typo3:patch:apply https://review.typo3.org/c/Packages/TYPO3.CMS/+/12345
 ```

-## Verification of the branch
+## Configuration

+### Branch verification

 The plugin compares the current installed core version with the target branch
-of the patch to install and asks for confirmation to anyway try to apply the
+of the patch to install and if different, asks for confirmation to anyway try
-patch to the different version.
+to apply the patch to the different version.

 To disabled the branch check for this project, run: